 D-SNP FAQs

 Neighborhood INTEGRITY for Duals is a Fully Integrated Dual-Eligible Special Needs Plan (FIDE-SNP) designed for individuals who qualify for both Medicare and full Medicaid benefits.
 This plan will continue to support members’ medical, behavioral health, and long-term services and supports (LTSS) needs in partnership with the Rhode Island Executive Office of Health and Human Services (EOHHS).
 INTEGRITY (MMP) members will automatically transition to INTEGRITY for Duals unless they pick another plan.
 Neighborhood Dual CONNECT is a Coordination-Only D-SNP (CO D-SNP) created for members with partial Medicaid benefits.
 Beneficiaries who are eligible for CONNECT are those who are considered only Qualified Medicare Beneficiaries (QMB-only).
 These beneficiaries receive no additional state Medicaid benefits, but whose Medicare premiums, deductibles and cost shares are paid by Medicaid.
 They are protected from Medicare cost-sharing through the state’s Medicare Premium Payment Program.
 Use NaviNet to confirm a member’s plan and benefits.
 Each member will have a new ID number and plan name effective January 1, 2026.
-All D-SNP members (both Neighborhood Dual CONNECT and Neighborhood INTEGRITY for Duals) will be issued new member ID cards in December with ID numbers that: “Deeming” refers to a temporary period in which members continue to receive Medicare Advantage benefits after losing Medicaid eligibility.
+All D-SNP members (both Neighborhood Dual CONNECT and Neighborhood INTEGRITY for Duals) were issued new member ID cards in December with ID numbers that: Members should have received their new ID cards by mid-December 2025.
+“Deeming” refers to a temporary period in which members continue to receive Medicare Advantage benefits after losing Medicaid eligibility.
 The period is: Medicaid benefits, cost-sharing and premium coverage may be paused during this time.
 Members may be responsible for out-of-pocket costs or increased cost-sharing for Medicare covered services.
 Providers should verify member eligibility at each visit in NaviNet.

 No. All providers currently contracted with Neighborhood remain in-network for the new D-SNP products.
 The transition is automatic.
 No. Providers’ credentialing status carries over to the D-SNP plans.
 No additional paperwork or re-credentialing is required.